heptarch/heptarch.github.io/drafts/demon.md

 feels as if she is entering another plane, a plane where she is her true self, where she has infinite space to play.

-The frog disgorges her onto a junction of six tunnels, a few meters across and choked with machinery.
-Susan puts the lamp on a cluttered desk and begins checking, adjusting, jotting down readings, and pulling wires which radiate from the junction and into the dark of the tunnels.
+The frog disgorges her into a junction of six tunnels, a few meters across and choked with machinery.
+Susan puts the lamp on a cluttered desk and begins checking the humming machines, adjusting, jotting down readings, and pulling wires which radiate from the junction and into the dark of the tunnels.
-She flips
+She is flipping a level to start a suction cycle when something occ

 <p align="center">
   ⁂